-The Commonwealth, represented by the Office of the Arts within the Department of Infrastructure, Transport, Regional Development and Communications (ABN 86 267 354 017), wishes to engage you, [insert full name and ABN (if applicable)], as an Indigenous Contemporary Music Industry Representative (Industry Representative) to provide grant application assessment services (the Services) for the Indigenous Contemporary Music program in accordance with the requirements and terms and conditions set out in this letter and the attached Schedule (including the Code of Conduct).
+The Commonwealth, represented by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (ABN 86 267 354 017), wishes to engage you, (insert name), as an Industry Representative to provide grant application assessment services (the Services) for the Live Music Australia Program in accordance with the requirements and terms and conditions set out in this letter and the attached Schedule (including the Code of Conduct).

-As an Industry Representative, your experience and knowledge will assist in ensuring funding decisions are equitable and accountable, align with the objectives of the program and deliver sustainable outcomes for the Indigenous contemporary music industry.
+Industry Representatives are selected by the Department based on their music industry-related knowledge, experience and skillsets.
+As an Industry Representative, your music industry knowledge and experience will assist in ensuring funding decisions are equitable and accountable, align with the objectives of the program and deliver sustainable outcomes for the live music industry.

-To accept this offer and enter into an agreement with the Commonwealth, please sign the letter and email a scanned copy to the address below by [insert date], otherwise this offer will lapse.
+To accept this offer and enter into an agreement with the Commonwealth, please sign the letter and email a scanned copy to the email address below by xx November 2022.
 Please also execute and return the attached Confidentiality Deed.